Isaac-DeFrain/ProgrammingLanguages/4Section3/Section3Notes.md

 ## Lexical Scope
-To understand the power of first-class functions better, we must take a step back and study the important concept of lexical scope.
+To understand the power of first-class functions better, we must take a step back and study the important concept of *lexical scope*.

 We know that function bodies can use any bindings in scope.
 But now that functions can be passed around, we need to ask: in scope where?